School Science Lessons

 Catalytic oxidation of ammonia, with chromium (III) oxide: 13.6.6.2

-Prepare oxygen gas with hydrogen peroxide: 3.49.0
+Prepare oxygen gas with hydrogen peroxide: 3.49.0, manganese (IV) oxide

-Propane C3H8 (catalytic cracking): 16.6.2.0
+Propane C3H8, (catalytic cracking): 16.6.2.0

 Catechins